Federal School code: 007582

 - Funding received from agencies that assist students with payment of school costs

 What is an “official acceptance” of awards?Foundation Scholarships and Federal Direct Loans require an ‘official acceptance’ from you.
 If you have been awarded a Foundation Scholarship the acceptance form was mailed to you separately from your Award Letter.
-Beginning with the 2008-2009 year, you must formally accept any Federal Direct Loan funds that are offered.
+You must formally accept any Federal Direct Loan funds that are offered.
 If you choose to decline all or part of the awards shown on your award letter, please notify the Financial Aid office in writing or by e-mail stating specifically the awards and terms you wish to decline.
 Be sure to include your name and Aims Student ID on this notification.

 When will I receive my financial aid funds?Payment of your financial aid will occur just prior to the scheduled start date of each semester provided your financial aid awards have been made and you have completed all additional requirements, if applicable.

 - There is a 30-calendar day delay, from the beginning of the semester, for all loan borrowers who are first-time students.
 Provided you have completed all of the additional steps, the first disbursement of your loan will occur AFTER the 30th calendar day past the start of the semester.

 - Work-study funds are NOT paid to your student tuition account.
 If you are hired for a work-study eligible job, you will be paid monthly for hours worked within each pay period.

 Is there a minimum number of credits I can take to still get financial aid?Most financial aid programs require enrollment of at least 6 credits for you to be eligible for the payment of these funds to your student tuition account.
 The Federal Pell Grant program MAY be available to students who are enrolled for less-than-half-time (.5 to 5.5 credits) depending upon their Expected Family Contribution (EFC).